 Given a choice, most people would prefer to remain in their own homes but places are limited by the number of visiting carers and services available.
-The government has committed to ensuring that home care resources will be gradually increased over the coming years, including the provision of differing levels of home care.
-Costs associated with care are calculated on the single basic age pension and perhaps an extra income tested fee determined by the care required.
+The government has committed to ensuring that home care resources will be gradually increased over the coming years, including the provision of different levels of home care.
+Costs associated with care are calculated on the single basic age pension and perhaps an extra income-tested fee determined by the care required.

 The rationale is that those who can afford to pay for care should do so, while the government will subsidise those who don’t have the capacity to pay.
 People on full pensions are exempt from paying care costs.
 Fees are now capped on an annual or lifetime basis and indexed annually.

 When entering care accommodation aged care residents have the choice of paying a Refundable Accommodation Deposit or making periodic Deposit Accommodation Payments.

 To safeguard against the care facility becoming insolvent and unable to repay bonds, the government undertakes to make the repayment to either the resident or their estate.
 Bond amounts are recovered by the government by it levying a regular fee against the care facility.

 Other key aspects of our aged care management include:

 - There is no difference between high and low care so that the level of care can be adjusted seamlessly as needed.

 - Care facilities are able to offer a wide range of extra-service packages.
 These are available to all residents for an additional fee, and residents can choose to opt-in or opt-out.

 - Additional funding is being allocated to caring for patients with dementia.